vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-node.md

 ## Study the changes between versions

-Before upgrading your node software, **review the changelogs** for [v0.76.0 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.76.0) and [v0.76.1 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.76.1) for a list of breaking API changes compared to the previously released version.
+Before upgrading your node software, **review the changelog** for [v0.76.0 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.76.0) for a list of breaking API changes compared to the previously released version.
+Version 0.76.1 will include the new bridge address for validator testnet.

 ## Required changes
 To support the new bridge you must run an **archival** Arbitrum node.
 We recommend setting this up in advance of your intended upgrade time so you are prepared.